 Dashboards are one of the most common use cases for data visualization \cite{Sarikaya2018}.
 Interest in developing web dashboards has recently increased in governments, universities, research centers, and health institutions due to the need of sharing real-time information about the state of the COVID-19 pandemic in an open and accessible manner.

 In urban studies, dashboards are being used to visualize real-time urban data from a variety of sources to provide an easy-to-understand tool to decision-makers \cite{Gray2016}.
-Dashboards can be used to visually assess the urban performance to support the sustainable development of smart cities \cite{Jing2019}, and for transparent and accountable decision-making \cite{Matheus2018}.
+Dashboards can be used to visually assess urban performance to support the sustainable development of smart cities \cite{Jing2019}, and for transparent and accountable decision-making \cite{Matheus2018}.
 A good example of a work that exploits dashboards for city analytics purposes is \cite{Sakib2018}, which proposes a dashboard-driven visual tool for analyzing traffic accident and casualty trends.

 Python is one of the most-used languages among developers who identify themselves as data scientists \cite{Hayes2020}.
 There is a relatively new ecosystem of frameworks that are attracting the attention of data science practitioners in need of developing web dashboard applications entirely in Python, without the need of learning front-end web languages like HTML, CSS, and JavaScript.
-One of such libraries is the Plotly Dash framework\footnote{https://plotly.com/dash/}.
+One such library is the Plotly Dash framework\footnote{https://plotly.com/dash/}.

 The Dash framework is built around the concept of \textit{Dash component}.
-A Dash component is a Python class that provides an abstraction for a web UI element: from a single HTML tag to a more complex elements such as a slider, a chart, a gauge meter, or a navigation bar.
+A Dash component is a Python class that provides an abstraction for a web UI element: from a single HTML tag to more complex elements such as a slider, a chart, a gauge meter, or a navigation bar.
 A Dash component has properties that can be set, read, and updated.
 Under the hood, Dash components are Python wrappers for components written with the widely-used React.js front-end UI framework\footnote{https://reactjs.org/}.
 This enables programmers to build their Dash components in JavaScript.

 Dash applications are composed of two parts.
-The first part is the \textit{layout} of the dashboard, which describes the application appearance.
+The first part is the \textit{layout} of the dashboard, which describes the application's appearance.
 It is specified as a tree of Dash components.
-The second part is the \textit{callbacks}, which define the interactivity of the application.
+The second part is the \textit{callbacks}, which defines the interactivity of the application.
 Dash callbacks are Python functions that are automatically triggered when the properties of Dash components change.